Personal Projects

 In order to optimize the base algorithm, I applied different techniques such as working with pointers directly via pointer arithmetics, reorganizing the order in which the steps were executed to optimize cache usage, and using registers for commonly-used variables.

 The project also used OpenMP to introduce parallel programming, significantly reducing the runtime even more.
 Also, by using SIMD instructions to vectorize operations, along with loop unrolling, the runtime was further reduced.
-Overall, the optimizations led to approximately a x50 speedup.
+Overall, the optimizations led to a speedup of around x50.

 C